Get started by searching below:

 Who oversees Florida nursing homes?

-The Agency for Health Care Administration (AHCA) oversees Florida nursing homes, ensuring they comply with state regulations and standards.
+The Agency for Health Care Administration oversees Florida nursing homes, ensuring they comply with state regulations and standards.
 AHCA conducts inspections, handles complaints, and enforces penalties to ensure the safety and well-being of residents.

 What are examples of resident rights violations?